ibm-watson-data-lab/ibmseti/setigopublic.md

 # SETI Public Data Server

-The SETI Public Server delivers SETI data for public consumption, as part of the [IBM+SETI partnership](http://ibmjstart.github.io/SETI/).
+A Go-based server for Public SETI data sets, part of the [IBM+SETI partnership](http://ibmjstart.github.io/SETI/).

-## Data Description

 The SETI Institute utilizes the Allen Telescope Array (ATA) to search for radio signals from intelligent life beyond our Solar System.
 Nearly each night, the ATA observes radio frequencies in the ~1-10 GHz